cedadev/archive-site/about.md

 The CEDA Archive forms part of NERC's Environmental Data Service (EDS) - a network of data centres covering all aspects of environmental science.
 The EDS provides a focal point for NERC's scientific data and information.
 We work with the other data centres to ensure that environmental data is deposited in the most appropriate archive.

 # Who pays for the CEDA Archive
-ccccThe Natural Environment Research Council ([NERC](https://nerc.ukri.org/)).
+The Natural Environment Research Council ([NERC](https://nerc.ukri.org/)).
 More specificly, the National Centre for Atmospheric Science ([NCAS](https://ncas.ac.uk/)) and the National Centre for Earth Observation ([NCEO](https://www.nceo.ac.uk/)) are the two NERC centres that fund the core EDS service.
 This is suplimented by contributions from NERC science budgets.

 <a href="http://www.nceo.ac.uk" title="STFC"><img
         src="https://artefacts.ceda.ac.uk/themes/orgtheme_ceda_serv/0.2/_assets/img/nceologo200.png"